The Temple of Elemental Evil (video game): Reception

 With sales of 128,000 copies and revenues of $5.2 million by February 2005, The Temple of Elemental Evil was less commercially successful than Arcanum, Troika Games' previous release.
 GameDaily characterized both games' commercial performances as substandard, and as contributing factors to Troika's closure in 2005.
 The Temple of Elemental Evil's critical reception was "mixed or average", according to the review aggregation website Metacritic.

 The game was reviewed in 2004 in Dragon #321 by Clifford Horowitz in the "Silicon Sorcery" column.
-Horowitz comments: "The Temple of Elemental Evil computer game is about as classic Dungeons & Dragons as you can get."
+Horowitz comments that The Temple of Elemental Evil is a classic Dungeons & Dragons game as the players can get.

-PC Gamer's Desslock called it "a game by D&D fans and for D&D fans, and it provides all RPG fans with the opportunity to experience one of the genre's classic adventures."
-GameSpots Greg Kasavin echoed those sentiments; it gave the game a 7.9 out of 10, calling the game "one of the most authentic PC Dungeons & Dragons experiences of the past few years."
+PC Gamer's Desslock called it "a game by D&D fans and for D&D fans", and that it provides all RPG fans with the opportunity to experience one of the genre's classic adventures.
+GameSpots Greg Kasavin echoed those sentiments and gave the game a 7.9 out of 10.
 Jamie Madigan of GameSpy gave the game four out of five stars, but he made note of a lack of multiplayer options.
-Tal Blevins of IGN gave it a 7.5, saying "ToEE isn't perfect, but it's certainly not a stinker."
-GameZone gave an 8.4 out of 10, saying it "is a game that those who are serious about D&D-based RPGs should have in their library."
+Tal Blevins of IGN gave it a 7.5 score.
+GameZone gave an 8.4 out of 10, saying that the fans of D&D-based RPGs should have it in their collection.
 John Breeden II of The Washington Post complimented the game's graphics, particularly the animated scenery, and also said that "[m]onsters appear suitably gruesome".
-According to GameSpy, "players who persevered were rewarded with an ultimately fun and satisfying experience – just not the mind-blowing one they had hoped for."
+According to GameSpy, players who persevered were rewarded with an ultimately fun and satisfying experience, but not the mind-blowing one they had hoped for.

-Adam Fleet of Computer Games Magazine wrote, "That this game is still recommendable in its current state is a testament to just how good this game could have been, as well as the barren state of the current RPG landscape in general."
+Adam Fleet of Computer Games Magazine wrote that the game in its current state is a testament to just how good this game could have been, as well as the barren state of the current RPG landscape in general.

-The Academy of Interactive Arts & Sciences nominated The Temple of Elemental Evil as its pick for 2003's best computer role-playing game, but ultimately gave the prize to Star Wars: Knights of the Old Republic.
+In 2004, the Academy of Interactive Arts & Sciences nominated The Temple of Elemental Evil for Computer Role-Playing Game of the Year, but was ultimately awarded to Star Wars: Knights of the Old Republic.
 It was also a finalist in RPG Vault's special award categories for audio design and art direction that year.
 However, the game did receive Computer Games Magazine's special "Raid™ Post-patch Recovery Award" and GameSpy's "Old School RPG Award" for 2003.
-The latter publication's editors wrote, "No game brought back memories of the old pen-and-paper Dungeons & Dragons days the way Temple of Elemental Evil did."
+The latter publication's editors wrote that no other game brought back memories of the old pen-and-paper Dungeons & Dragons days the way Temple of Elemental Evil did.